ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 it in a `json` format, such as `Yojson` (see [here](#why-are-ppxes-especially-useful-in-ocaml) why it has to be generated at compile-time).
-This serialization code could be written by a preprocessor, which would look for the type in the file, and serialize it differently depending on the structure of the type, that is whether it is a variants type, a record type, the structure of its subtypes...
+This serialization code could be written by a preprocessor, which would look for the type in the file and serialize it differently depending on the type structure; that is, whether it is a variants type, a record type, the structure of its subtypes...

-But, to understand the structure of the type, the preprocessor need to parse those information.
-Given that parsing OCaml syntax is complex, it is not something that we want to do do again and again whenever we write a new preprocessor.
+But, to understand the type's structure, the preprocessor needs to parse this information.
+Given that parsing OCaml syntax is complex, it is not something that we want to do every time we write a new preprocessor.

-The solution to this is to use PPXes, preprocessors that run on the result of the parsing of the file.
+The solution to this is to use PPXs, preprocessors that run on the result of the file parsing.

-## PPXes
+## PPXs

 PPxes are a different kind of preprocessors, that do not run on the textual source code, but on the result of the parsing: the Abstract Syntax Tree (AST), or more precisely in OCaml, the parsetree.
 In order to understand PPXes well, we need to understand what is this parsetree.

-### OCaml's parsetree, the first OCaml's AST
+### OCaml's Parsetree, the First OCaml's AST

-During the compilation phase, OCaml's compiler will parse the input file into an internal representation of it, called the parsetree.
-The program is represented as a tree, with a very complicated OCaml type, that you can find in the [`Parsetree` module](https://v2.ocaml.org/api/compilerlibref/Parsetree.html).
+During the compilation phase, OCaml's compiler will parse the input file into an internal representation of it, called the Parsetree.
+The program is represented as a tree with a very complicated OCaml type that you can find in the [`Parsetree` module](https://v2.ocaml.org/api/compilerlibref/Parsetree.html).

-Let us give already a few properties of this tree:
+Let's look at a few properties of this tree:
 - Each node in the AST has a type corresponding to a different role, such as "let definitions", "expressions", "patterns", ...
-- The root of the tree is a list of `structure_item`s
+- The tree's root is a list of `structure_item`s
 - A `structure_item` can either represent a toplevel expression, a type definition, a let definition, ...
 This is determined using a variant type.

-There are two complementary ways of getting a grasp on the parsetree type.
-One is to read the API documentation, which include examples of what each type and value represent.
-The other is to make OCaml dump the parsetree value of crafted OCaml code.
+There are two complementary ways of getting a grasp on the Parsetree type.
+One is to read the API documentation, which includes examples of what each type and value represent.
+The other is to make OCaml dump the Parsetree value of crafted OCaml code.
 This is possible thanks to the option `-dparsetree`, available in the `ocaml` toplevel (as well as in `utop`):